Alan Reay (engineer): ARCL (1988–2011)

-Engenium (2012–late 2010s)
+Engenium (2012–present)

 In 2012, Reay founded Reay Consulting Group Limited.
 In 2013, Reay gave up his shares and directorship, and the company was renamed Engenium.
 However, Reay's wife retained a director role, and the majority of shares were held by his lawyers' trustee company.
 An investigation by Stuff noted the company retained the same premises, contact details, and many of the same directors.
+As of 2026, Reay is again the sole director of Engenium according to company records.

-Reay worked for Engenium, most notably in 2015 as a main engineer for Green Lane West "urban village" apartments in Auckland.
+Reay practiced as an engineer for Engenium, most notably in 2015 as a main engineer for Green Lane West "urban village" apartments in Auckland.
 The project incurred expenses after the foundations had to be changed from the original design, which Engenium provided.
 There were also issues with the steel work, with materials provided by a company run by Bert Govan, a long-time associate of Reay.
 A number of contractors blamed Reay and the developer for expensive delays and issues on the project.
 In response, Reay said he was used as a scapegoat due to his troubled background.

 Reay resigned his membership of Engineering New Zealand on 28 February 2014, in attempt to prevent Engineering New Zealand from investigating him.
-In the late 2010s, Reay retired from engineering work.
+In the late 2010s, Reay retired from engineering work, but has continued to lead Engenium.